saybuser/SCIPPlan/README.md

 # SCIPPlan

 SCIPPlan [1,2] is a SCIP-based [3] hybrid planner for domains with i) mixed (i.e., real and/or discrete valued) state and action spaces, ii) nonlinear state transitions that are functions of time, and iii) a reward function.
+SCIPPlan iteratively i) finds violated constraints (i.e., zero-crossings) by simulating the state transitions, and ii) adds the violated constraints, until a valid plan is found.

 ## Dependencies